larsrh/website/_articles/srilanka/culture.md

 [^visit]: The visit is still on the table as I'm writing this, so I'm hopeful!

 [^langos]: I seem to be very photogenic while eating.
 Ask my wife about the picture of me absolutely destroying some Langos in [Hungary]({% link _articles/hiking-slovakia.md %}).

+[^irony]: The irony isn't lost on me.

+[^museum]: The museum is rather small, but has a great exhibition explaining the history of the site.
+There is also a reproduction of the cave paintings, which give you time to look at them in more detail.
+(It was too crowded in the actual cave.)

+[^pickme]: _PickMe_, the local ride-hailing app, works well when it works at all.
+Which in many places, it doesn't.